jamesmontemagno/LaunchMapsPlugin/README.md

 **Platform Tweaks**
-* NavigationType only works on iOS and Windows Phone Silverlight (geolocation only).
+* NavigationType only works on iOS and macOS
 * Android will try to launch Google Maps first.
 If it is not installed then it will ask to see if a map apps is installed.
 If that doesn't work then it will launch the browser.
-* Windows Phone Silverlight: Will attempt to launch external maps app for walk/drive, else launches bing maps.

 #### Contributions
 Contributions are welcome!
 If you find a bug please report it and if you want a feature please report it.